 Luna sighed.
 "Yes, it's all right though.
 How have you all been?"

 Hermione's lips pursed, all thought of the Second Wizarding War forgotten.
-"You do know, of course, that heliopaths don't even really exist, right?"
-Hermione said through gritted teeth, the words spilling out before she could stop herself.
+"You do know, of course, that heliopaths don't even really exist, right?" she said through gritted teeth, the words spilling out before she could stop herself.

 Luna opened her mouth to argue further, but at that moment, the door to their compartment slid open, revealing the smiling trolley witch with her cart full of sweets.
 The group fumbled with coins and made their purchases, then settled back down.
-Luna was biting into a particularly chewy licorice wand when she suddenly pointed at Neville and said, "What's the matter with Trevor?"
+Luna was biting into a particularly chewy licorice wand when she pointed at Neville and said, "What's the matter with Trevor?"

-Trevor the toad was in Neville's lap, and at the current moment, he seemed to be choking on a very long, fine gold chain, making a raspy croaking sound over and over.
+Trevor the toad was on Neville's lap, and at the current moment, he seemed to be choking on a very long, fine gold chain, making a raspy croaking sound over and over.

 "Oh, no!
 Trevor!"
 Neville cried.